MOSES * EGYPT * SPAETH

 17: The Lost Crown 138

-Coronation-conspiracy. - Struggle of power behind religious mystery play. - Test by ritual
+Coronation-conspiracy. - Power struggle behind religious mystery play. - Test by ritual

 18: Moses Fulfilled all Signs of Royal Dignity 150